 Logic Mind & Health is a platform essentially rooted in CBT.
 We provide the education and necessary action for first becoming aware of negative thinking.
 Then we help to restructure those thoughts, and replace them with better ones (rooted in philosophy).
 That leads to healthier actions, emotions, and a greater sense of well-being.

-That is why we stress actions like mindfulness and meditation.
+That is why we emphasize practices like mindfulness and meditation.
 Before you can become aware of your thought tendencies, you have to quiet your emotions and become more in tune with your thinking.
 Mindfulness and meditation does exactly this.
 They give you greater control and greater awareness over your thoughts so that you can challenge them and reframe them.

 The next step in reframing your thoughts comes from techniques like Cognitive Restructuring.
 With this practice you ask yourself questions that really get to the heart of your thoughts: